-2017 the level measured at the monitoring station was $40\mu gm^{-3}$ which is equal to the objective level (see Figure 2).
+- Although nitrogen dioxide levels have exceeded the relevant objective for many years, they appear to have been on a steady downward trend since 2014.
+In 2017 the level measured at the monitoring station was 40μgm-3 which is equal to the objective level (see Figure 2). - 1.9.
 It is worth noting, however, that the annual mean objective for nitrogen dioxide is primarily applicable at residential receptors.
-The air quality monitoring station is considerably closer to the road than any residential property at that location; therefore the nearest receptors will be experiencing NO_2 levels below the objective.

-PM{10} levels have never exceeded the objective in Tunbridge Wells, however, these too appear to be reducing, with levels in 2017 being the lowest we have seen (see Figure 3)
+The air quality monitoring station is considerably closer to the road than any residential property at that location; therefore the nearest receptors will be experiencing NO2 levels below the objective. - 1.10.
+PM10 levels have never exceeded the objective in Tunbridge Wells, however, these too appear to be reducing, with levels in 2017 being the lowest we have seen (see Figure 3).

-Table 1 - Air Quality Objectives in England
+Table 1: Air quality objectives in England

-Pollutant Air Quality Objective 3 Pollutarit Concentration Measured as Nitrogen Dioxide 200 μg/m 3 not to be exceeded more than 18 times a year 1-hour mean (NO 2) 40 μg/m 3 Annual mean Particulate Matter 50 μg/m3, not to be exceeded more than 35 times a year 24-hour mean (PM 10) 40 μg/m 3 Annual mean 350 μg/m3, not to be exceeded more than 24 times a year 1-hour mean Sulphur Dioxide (SO 2) 125 μg/m 3 , not to be exceeded more than 3 times a year 24-hour mean 266 μg/m 3 , not to be exceeded more than 35 times a year 15-minute mean
+Pollutant Air quality objective - concentration Air quality objective - measured as Nitrogen Dioxide (NO 2) 200 μg/m3 not to be exceeded more than 18 times a year 1-hour mean Nitrogen Dioxide (NO 2) 40 μg/m 3 Annual mean Particulate Matter (PM 10) 50 μg/m 3 , not to be exceeded more than 35 times a year 24-hour mean Particulate Matter (PM 10) 40 μg/m 3 Annual mean Sulphur Dioxide (SO 2) 350 μg/m3, not to be exceeded more than 24 times a year 1-hour mean Sulphur Dioxide (SO 2) 125 μg/m3, not to be exceeded more than 3 times a year 24-hour mean Sulphur Dioxide (SO 2) 266 μg/m3, not to be exceeded more than 35 times a year 15-minute mean

-3 The units are in micrograms of pollutant per cubic metre of air $(\mu g/m^3)$.
+The units are in micrograms of pollutant per cubic metre of air (μg/m3).

-Figure 2: NO2 levels at TWBC Automatic Monitoring Station
+Figure 2: NO2 levels at TWBC automatic monitoring station

-Figure 3: PM10 levels at TWBC Automatic Monitoring Station
+Figure 3: PM10 levels at TWBC automatic monitoring station

-Source Apportionment
+Source apportionment